-At some point the greenseers attempted to use the hammer of the waters from the Children's Tower of Moat Cailin to break the lands of Westeros in two.
-This created the boggy Neck instead of separate landmasses, however.
-It is unknown if this occurred during the same war as the breaking of the Arm of Dorne, or at a different time.
+At some point, the greenseers attempted to use the hammer of the waters, working from the Children's Tower of Moat Cailin, to break the lands of Westeros in two.
+However, this created the boggy Neck instead of separate landmasses.
+It is unknown if this occurred during the same event as the breaking of the Arm of Dorne, or at a different time.
 The histories say that the crannogmen grew close to the children in the days when the greenseers tried to bring the hammer of the waters down upon the Neck.
-The bogs and swamps of the Neck have proved an effective natural defense, and the First Men-held Moat Cailin never fell during the Andal invasion of Westeros.
+Despite the lack of complete separation, the bogs and swamps of the Neck have proved an effective natural defense, and the First Men-held Moat Cailin never fell during the Andal invasion of Westeros.

-Some maesters, such as Yandel, suggest that the fates of the Arm of Dorne and the Neck were not magical in nature, but were natural occurrences relating to the sinking of land.
+Some maesters, such as Yandel, suggest that the fates of the Arm of Dorne and the Neck were not magical in nature, but were natural occurrences relating to the sinking of land and the rising of ocean waters.
 Archmaester Cassander argued in Song of the Sea: How the Lands Were Severed that flooding was caused by the melting of ice beyond the Shivering Sea.